 PR offers brands social listening

 We all know that at its best, the communication process is a two-way mechanism, it allows all the parties involved to send information & receive feedback.
-Social listening, through ‘Environmental Scanning’ provides brands the opportunity to check the external environment or any feedback it might get from its audience to gauge the context & climate in which it currently operates.
+Social listening, through ‘Environmental Scanning’ provides brands with the opportunity to check the external environment or any feedback it might get from its audience to gauge the context & climate in which it currently operates.
 This is particularly useful as it allows brands to ‘read the room’ & absorb information which can be beneficial for them in order to curate their communication efforts more effectively.

 PR allows brands to effectively communicate with both internal and external audiences

 You might be thinking that I’m about to wax lyrical about how brands need to convey the right messages through their strategic communication efforts in relation to the end consumer.
-Whilst this hold true, internal communication channels, aimed rather at a brand’s employees, management & other internal stakeholders, constantly need to be kept up to speed as well.
+Whilst this holds true, internal communication channels, aimed at a brand’s employees, management & other internal stakeholders, constantly need to be kept up to speed as well.
 Public Relations makes this possible.
 Through crafting a favourable organisational culture aimed at its labor capital, partners and collaborators, a business can cement a reputation as being ‘hip’ to work for and increase its appeal both internally and externally.

 Lastly, PR offers brands the opportunity to constantly develop its story

 Human culture is a very fluid thing.
 Every so often it progresses, morphs and evolves.
 What used to be the norm back in the day might be the new taboo in today’s society.
-Issues such global warming, labour relations legislation & data security are just some of the hot societal topics that modern day consumers care about in relation to the brands they support.
-Every time a brand strives to keep up with societal culture & standards, is a chance for it to develop and amplify its story to the public.
+Issues such as global warming, labour relations legislation & data security are just some of the hot societal topics that modern-day consumers care about in relation to the brands they support.
+Every time a brand strives to keep up with societal culture & standards is a chance for it to develop and amplify its story to the public.
 Whether it pledges to deliver its products and services in an eco-friendlier way or abolish outdated work environment practices, through PR, it gains the opportunity to mirror its environment and be relatable.